Seeed-Studio/ModelAssistant/docs/tutorials/training/yolov5.md

-# Yolo Model Training
+# YOLO Model Training

-This section describes how to train the digital meter  model on the COCO digital meter datasets. the implementations of yolo digital meter detection model is based on the [yolov5](https://github.com/ultralytics/yolov5) and power by [mmyolo](https://github.com/open-mmlab/mmyolo)
+This section describes how to train the digital meter model on the COCO digital meter datasets.
+The implementations of yolo digital meter detection model is based on the [yolov5](https://github.com/ultralytics/yolov5) and power by [mmyolo](https://github.com/open-mmlab/mmyolo)

 ## Prepare Datasets